-Some of the most popular experiences that we create at Zappar HQ involve 3D models.
-3D models are one of our favourite ways of using AR because of the interactivity and immersive nature of the end result - you’re no longer a passive viewer of your end design, you can now ‘meet’ your final creation in the real world.
+It’s little surprise that the majority of the most popular AR experiences we create at Zappar feature 3D models.
+They are one of my favourite ways to leverage AR because of the interactivity and immersive nature of the end result - your user is no longer a passive viewer of your end design, they can now ‘meet’ your creation in the real world.

 Recommended websites for sourcing 3D models: